Château Beau-Séjour Bécot Saint-Émilion 2020 - 1er Grand Cru Classé B (magnum)

 Wine rated (2022 guide) 98/100

-There was a time when BSB (it's shorter to write) sounded the reveille from the very first seconds... well, those days are gone.
-Now it has a little bell that opens the door!
-Note that you only need to open it slightly, as the wine makes its way through with a subtlety rarely seen.
-The 2020 stands out for its freshness, its slender, airy, precise and vigorous character.
-What a notion of energy, quiet strength and ability to move forward, with a perfect view of the horizon.
-The wine knows exactly where it wants to go, into our throats, but first it will have to spend some time in the cellar.
-This should not prevent you from tasting it as soon as it is delivered.
-A wine is to be tasted, observed, followed, and then savored.
+There was a time when BSB (it’s shorter to write) made a big splash right from the very first seconds… well, those days are gone.
+Now, it has a little bell that lets you open the door!
+Note that you only need to crack it open slightly, because the wine makes its way in with a subtlety rarely seen.
+The 2020 stands out for its freshness, its slender, airy, precise, and vigorous character.
+What a sense of energy, of quiet strength, and what an ability to move forward, with a perfect view of the horizon.
+The wine knows exactly where it wants to go—down our throats—but first it needs to spend some time in the cellar.
+This shouldn’t stop you from tasting it as soon as it’s delivered.
+A wine is meant to be tasted, observed, followed, and then savored.
 You just need to have enough of it.
-I would like to conclude by emphasizing a point that is important to me: styles evolve, and there have been notable changes at Beau-Séjour Bécot.
-The aim is to be even closer to the terroir and the rock, and to follow the wine in its own expression.
-These changes are evolutionary and do not call into question what has been done before, because let's not forget that we can only be here if someone was here before us!
+I’d like to conclude by highlighting a point I consider important: styles evolve, and there have been notable changes at Beau-Séjour Bécot.
+The goal is to be even closer to the terroir and the rock, and to follow the wine as it expresses itself.
+These changes are evolving and do not call into question what was done before, because let’s not forget that we can only be here if someone was here before us!
 So the past is also the future.
-2026-2045
+2026–2045

 Vert de Vin